Twinklebear/topo-vol/README.md

 After getting GLM and SDL2 download and build [VTK](http://vtk.org/) and follow the [TTK installation instructions](https://topology-tool-kit.github.io/installation.html) to build TTK.
-Compiling TTK is optional, due to how they configure their build system when using it externally the required TTK code is actually built by topo-vol when you build the project.
-Once these packages are setup topo-vol can be built with CMake.
-When running CMake you'll want to specify the location of the VTK cmake file if it's non-standard, and the path to ttk.cmake in TTK's `core/` directory.
+When running CMake you'll
+want to specify the location of the VTK cmake file if it's non-standard, and the path to TTKBaseConfig.cmake and TTKVTKConfig.cmake in TTK's install directory under `lib/cmake/ttk`.
 For example:

-**Note:** I've fixed TTK's build system for compiling it as a library, use my [fork](https://github.com/Twinklebear/ttk) and make and install TTK until this is merged into main TTK.
-(It will be merged soon).

 ```
 cmake -DVTK_DIR=<path to VTKConfig.cmake> \